jarp0l/CTF-Writeups/HacktivityCon CTF 2020/Writeups.md

 I had to search for this encryption because I had never heard of it.
-So, after a little more search to find a way to decrypt this encryption(vim encryption), I came across a Python decryptor script from ## nilitse.. .
+So, after a little more search to find a way to decrypt this encryption(vim encryption), I came across a Python decryptor script from [nlitseme](https://github.com/nlitsme/vimdecrypt) .
 Then I made a little change on the script: replaced `time.clock()` with `time.perf_counter()` as the former had been deprecated long Python versions ago.
 Finally, I started the bruteforce job with this script and a very good word-list that I found after searching for some time.
 The script was able to find the password after 77000 tries that lasted for more than 10 minutes, I guess.
 It also decrypted the given text which was the flag.

 `password: computer`